EmmaEwert/KITTY/docs/manual/issues.rst

 This is the result of float-based texture sampling.

-For 2D pixel-perfect games, the camera can simply be locked to integer pixel positions, either with the 2D Pixel Perfect package, or with a custom script.
+For 2D pixel-perfect games, the ``Camera`` can simply be locked to integer pixel positions, either with the 2D Pixel Perfect package, or with a custom script.

 Ideally, though, KITTY will automatically add a 1-pixel border to a temporary texture around every tile; the border just repeats the edge pixel colour, which masks the floating point texture sampling